New York Harbor on New Year’s Eve

 We’ll start the night off by welcoming guests aboard with a glass of bubbly, followed by a short Champagne tasting.
 During the tasting, enjoy artisan cheeses, charcuterie, smoked salmon, olives, gourmet flatbreads, and more, followed by some decadent passed hors d’oeuvres.

 From Chelsea Piers, the boat will cruise by lower Manhattan and Ellis Island toward the Statue of Liberty where you’ll have the best seat in the house for the NYE fireworks show.
-Party on as our Live Jazz Trio the ‘Sound Waves’ plays some holiday classics and cover hits.
+Party on as our Live Jazz Trio the ‘Boat Band’ plays some holiday classics and cover hits.
 Hop on the dance floor or sway to the music at your table.
 As midnight approaches, we’ll do a final countdown, and you’ll raise your glass to a prosperous and healthy New Year!

 A Note about the Author: